shakibamoshiri/bline/README.md

 This app have been designed mostly for educational purpose then colorizing some lines.
 Although it looks like that, but I added a lot of comments so you can read the source code easily.
 The two main goals in this app are:
  1. how to use pointers and pointer arithmetic effectively
  2. how to use heap effectively
+ 3. how to use `bitwise` operators (see str2hex() function)

 ### code generation example (screenshot)

 ![dump.png](https://github.com/k-five/bline/blob/master/screenshot/dump.png)